 These Homemade Cinnamon Buns are a classic recipe and they are topped with cream cheese frosting.
 These gooey cinnamon buns satisfy your sweet craving and they feed a crowd - perfect for holiday or weekend mornings! (makes 12 rolls)

-Hi Everyone, these Homemade Cinnamon Buns are the kind you dream about, they are like bakery style cinnamon rolls, nice and large but they are also gooey due to being baked with heavy cream poured over them and also being topped with cream cheese frosting.
-Ah, they are just cinnamon roll heaven.
-This recipe makes plenty of cream cheese frosting too, enough for each cinnamon bun to get it’s fair share.
-Isn’t it the worst, rationing out frosting?
-This recipe makes sure that no one will be left out with getting enough frosting 🙂
+Hi Everyone, these Homemade Cinnamon Buns are the kind you dream about, they are like bakery-style cinnamon rolls, nice and large but they are also gooey due to being baked with heavy cream poured over them and also being topped with cream cheese frosting.

-They are the perfect partner to a hot cup of coffee or tea and the kind of food you want to linger over on a Saturday or Sunday morning.
-Linger over and really savor how good they are.
+They are the perfect partner for a hot cup of coffee or tea and the kind of food you want to linger over on a Saturday or Sunday morning.

 You can make these ahead of time, the night before, so that you can just reheat them in the morning which is what I usually do.